iotaledger/hornet/documentation/docs/getting_started/getting_started.md

 ## Recommended Requirements

-To handle a potential high rate of messages per second, nodes need enough computational power to run reliably, and should have the minimum specs:
+To handle a potential high rate of blocks per second, nodes need enough computational power to run reliably, and should have the minimum specs:

 - 4 cores or 4 vCPU.